Comparing Property Data API Latency: Realie, RentCast, and ATTOM

 For High-Volume Data Workloads

-• Throughput: Fetching 100 records sequentially takes under 1 s with Realie but around 44 s with RentCast or ATTOM.
+Fetching 100 records sequentially takes under 1 s with Realie,

 For Interactive, Customer-Facing Apps

-• Performance budget: In systems with strict SLAs, a 10 ms data fetch preserves headroom for additional processing; a 440 ms fetch consumes a large portion of the total response-time budget.
+A 122–441 ms fetch consumes a large portion of the total response-time budget.

 Conclusion

-• Realie delivers sub-10 ms average latency, enabling ultra-responsive integrations and workflows.
+Realie delivers sub-10 ms average latency, enabling ultra-responsive integrations and workflows.

-• RentCast and ATTOM both operate around 440 ms on average, which may be sufficient for many batch-oriented tasks but could introduce perceptible delays in real-time scenarios.
+RealEstateAPI (REAPI) operates at ~122 ms, which may suffice for many batch-oriented tasks but can introduce perceptible delays in real-time scenarios.

 Latency is just one factor—data coverage, pricing, feature set, and reliability also play key roles.
-However, when raw speed is the priority, these benchmarks show how response times can vary by over 40× between providers.
+However, when raw speed is the priority, these benchmarks show response times can vary by over 40× between providers.
 Choose the API whose performance profile best matches your application’s needs.

 SHARE